4dn-dcic/tibanna/docs/commands.rst

 ::

-  -g|--usergroup-tag=<usergrouptag>  an identifier for a usergroup that shares a tibanna
+  -g|--usergroup-tag=<usergrouptag>        an identifier for a usergroup that shares
-                                     step function permission
+                                           a tibanna permission

-  -R|--no-randomize                  do not add a random number to generate a usergroup name
+  -R|--no-randomize                        do not add a random number to generate a
-                                     (e.g. the usergroup name used will be identical to the one specified using the ``--usergrou-tag`` option.
-By default, a random number will be added at the end (e.g. default_2721).
+                                           usergroup name (e.g. the usergroup name used will be identical to the one specified using the ``--usergrou-tag`` option.
+By default,
+                                           a random number will be added at the end (e.g. default_2721).

-  -b|--buckets=<bucket_list>         A comma-delimited list of bucket names - the buckets to which
+  -b|--buckets=<bucket_list>               A comma-delimited list of bucket names - the
-                                     Tibanna needs access to through IAM role (input, output, log).
+                                           buckets to which Tibanna needs access to through IAM role (input, output, log).

+  -P|--do-not-delete-public-access-block   Do not delete public access block from buckets
+                                           (this way postrunjson and metrics reports will not be public)

 Additional commands for tibanna_4dn